okikio/native/packages/native/README.md

 App.prototype.config: ICONFIG;

 /**
- * The current Configuration's for the App, acts like settings, the Config is an object with some preset values set, for all self aware content within an App to access.
+ * The current Configuration's for the App, acts like settings for the app.
+The Config is an object with some preset values set, for all self aware classes within an App to access.
 The default values for Config are:
  * {
       wrapperAttr: "wrapper",
       noAjaxLinkAttr: "no-ajax-link",